- What is CATCH Promise?

 What is CATCH Promise?

-CATCH Promise is an initiative to bring the Whole School, Whole Community, Whole Child (WSCC) model to school districts across the country where there is 1) a substantial public health need; and, 2) a lack of resources to implement.
-CATCH Global Foundation is offering to help these 90 school districts overcome obstacles to deliver robust, impactful, evidence-based coordinated school health programming.
+CATCH Promise is an initiative to bring the Whole School, Whole Community, Whole Child (WSCC) model to school districts across the country where there is 1) a substantial public health need, 2) a lack of resources to implement, and 3) district readiness to act.
+CATCH Global Foundation is offering to help these 100 school districts overcome obstacles to deliver robust, impactful, evidence-based coordinated school health programming.
 CATCH Promise is not a blank check—it’s an investment.
 And there are terms to be met.
 But, we’re ready to bring substantial grants for educational programs to districts that are committed to creating healthy change.

-In 2017, CATCH Global Foundation helped bring more than $430,000 in community health grants to CATCH Promise districts across the country, and we produced some impressive results in places like Ysleta Independent School District, Jefferson Parish Public Schools, and Brownsville ISD.
+CATCH Global Foundation has helped bring more than $1.5 million to date in community health grants to CATCH Promise districts across the country, and we produced some impressive results in places like Ysleta Independent School District, Jefferson Parish Public Schools, Goose Creek ISD, and Brownsville ISD.

 “My discipline referrals across the board have gone down dramatically, attendance at school has gone up, and grades have gone up.”

 – Benjamin Moscona, Principal, Bridgedale Elementary, Jefferson Parish Public Schools

 Years of implementation and research have shown that CATCH has the greatest impact when we work with school districts where there is a combination of health need and readiness to act.
 We’re expanding CATCH Promise through proactive outreach to school districts where we think there is the greatest need for health education grants.